 The TCCFUI board generally meets at 10 a.m. on the third Friday of every month.
 Just below is a schedule of upcoming meetings.
 Please note that this schedule is subject to change.
 For more information, contact Janis Everhart at email@example.com.

 Most of the above dates are on the third Friday of the month, except on occasions when that Friday would interfere with a holiday.
-The next TCCFUI seminar is likely to be held in October, although more details about the seminar will be posted when they become available.
+TCCFUI’s annual seminar generally is held in October.
+More details about the seminar will be posted when they become available.

 How To Join